 An online tool where you can search for a particular school in New Zealand and find its profile, including contact details.
-You can also access student population, student engagement, student achievement and funding data for the school.
+You can also access student population, student engagement and student achievement data for the school.

 Know Your Region

 An online tool where you can find education data for different regions or territorial authority.
-Using this tool you can access data on student population, student engagement, student achievement and school funding.
+Using this tool you can access data on student population, student engagement and student achievement.

 Significant monitoring publications are produced each year.
 These tend to focus on specific education sector, priority population group, and/or an education strategy related tyo one of these sectors or groups.
 Key measures such as school funding are used in these publications.

 Funding compulsory education is one of the major responsibilities of the government.
 The majority of government funding in the schooling sector is delivered to education institutions.
 School funding data are core information required for monitoring the performance of the schooling sector.
 The Ministry uses financial information: